SheetAble/SheetAble/README.md

 ![Example Screenshot](docs/SheetAbleShowcase.png)

 **SheetAble** is an easy to use music sheet organiser for all the music enthusiasts out there.
-Currently the only client is on the web, but the goal was from the beginning on to have SheetAble available on all devices with the functionality to make notes onto your pdfs and have them stored on your home server.
-It is still consultation if there should be a Desktop app ontop of the Website as a further client.
-If you'd like to share your opion on that topic or many more go ahead and join our [Discord Server](https://discord.gg/QnFbxyPbRj).
+You can upload and organise your sheets for any kind of instrument you use!
+Create Accounts for your friends or family to invite them to your libary to use it as well or potentially upload sheets themselves.
+My goal is to have it available on all devices soon, so you can highlight or take notes on your sheet over your Tablet/iPad.

 ### Built With